 Complete submuscular is exactly as the name described: the implant is placed completely under the chest muscles.
 This is the most difficult of the procedures and requires addition training.

 There are many varieties of breast implants.
 They have differences in surface, shape, size, and filler material.
 The type you choose is based on your body’s anatomy and your goals for the procedure.
+Shape, volume and profile of the implant are selected based on the goals you have set for your procedure.

 Your doctor will fully discuss these options with you and help you make an informed decision regarding your breast augmentation surgery.

-Choosing an Implant Size
+Choosing an Implant Size for Your Body

 When it comes to breasts, you have probably heard it before, but bigger is not necessarily better.
 Each woman is unique, and different types and sizes of anatomy can support different sizes of breasts.